googleinterns/Ripple/README.md

 * Search string accepts incorrect captialization as well special and accented characters
 * Redirects to a search results page

+The search query returns businesses in the database that match the user input for business name or tags, filtered by the user's city.

 ### See business details, including health safety information
 Key features:
 * View team member highlights